PUT-PTM/STMsksRedGT/README.md

 ## Application

-It's simple Android App which allowed you to take control over sksRedGT by bluetooth.
+It's simple Android App which allows you take control over sksRedGT by bluetooth.
 Catalog STMsksRedGT/Application contains all the necessary files.

 ## Future plans